 Imagine that you are a lawyer for a newspaper in a large metropolitan area.
-The local chapter of the ACLU has raised concerns that some advertisements in the classifieds section of your paper violate the Fair Housing Act.13 Your boss has asked you to review the ads for any offending language.
-Which of the following would you feel comfortable printing?14
+The local chapter of the ACLU has raised concerns that some advertisements in the classifieds section of your paper violate the Fair Housing Act.
+Your boss has asked you to review the ads for any offending language.
+Which of the following would you feel comfortable printing?

-13 Would any of these ads violate the Civil Rights Act of 1866?
+&lt;sup>13 Would any of these ads violate the Civil Rights Act of 1866?

-14 The government does provide some guidance to landlords worried about triggering FHA liability through their advertisements.
+&lt;sup>14 The government does provide some guidance to landlords worried about triggering FHA liability through their advertisements.
 There are, for example, published lists of "words to avoid" and "acceptable language."
 Although context is important, landlords can generally use these phrases: good neighborhood, secluded setting, single family home, quality construction, near public transportation, near places of worship, and assistance animals only.

-Seeking tenant for 1 bed apt. \$500/m.
+FOR RENT FOR RENT Seeking tenant for 1 bed apt. \$500/m.
 I only rent to black people.

-New apartment building. \$650/m.
+New apartment building \$650/m.
 Walking distance to synagogue.
 Great amenities.

-Great Deal!
+FOR RENT FOR RENT Great Deal!
 Apt. in exclusive Danbury area.
 Very selective.
-Contact ASAP. \$700/m

-Perfect apt. for rent.
+Contact ASAP. \$700/m Perfect apt. for rent.
 Near park. \$400/m.
 Absolutely no pets.

-Snazzy digs near downtown!
+FOR RENT 1 OR REAT FOR RENT Snazzy digs near downtown!
 Looking for muscular football players to rent rooms.
-500/m

-Looking for tenants.
+500/m Looking for tenants.
+Absolutely Snazzy digs near downtown!
+Looking for muscular football Looking for tenants.
 Absolutely no lawyers.
 Only couples.
-Must show income 3x monthly rent.

-Seeking new tenants for 2 br.
-Pref for women - I'm female & want female tenants!

-Great place by University. \$600/m.
-Kids ok, but must pay 2x security dep.
-Kids = trouble
+Must